MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.3.0/Get-AzureRmRoleAssignment.md

 ```

 ### -RoleDefinitionId
-Id of the Role that is assigned to the principal.
+Specifies the ID of the Role that is assigned to the principal.

 ```yaml
 Type: Guid